 Articulating Your Personal Story

-If I think about the area in which my candidates often need the most help, crafting a winning personal story comes to mind first.
-Defining the story may be the hardest and the most important part of the application.
-I advise my candidates to start this process months, if not years, in advance!
+We advise candidates to start thinking about their stories months, if not years, in advance!
 The good news?
-Everyone has a personal story, you may just need help figuring out how to make it shine.
+Everyone has a personal story; you may just need help figuring out how to make it shine.

 No one wants to read a long explanation detailing a chronological flow of your life.
 Instead, you must be focused, logical and unique.

-When I meet with a new candidate, I start by asking a lot of questions.
+When Personal MBA Coach meets with a new candidate, we start by asking a lot of questions.
 We talk about everything the applicant has done, often starting from childhood.
-I advise you to start with a similar process.
+You should start with a similar process.

 Next, look for a theme!
-What single idea connects these together?
+What single idea connects items from #1 and #2?
 This is the hard part, so give it time.

 Business schools want to know how you will make the business world (and the world more broadly) better when you leave their campuses.
 They also want to know how you will leave a unique mark.